 What we’re doing

-Bright ideas to help you save
+Our tips and freebies to help you save

-Want to see bigger savings?
-Our freebies can save you from splashing out.
-Request one of our water-saving home visits and an engineer could visit your home to share water-saving tips and fit up to £100 worth of water-efficient devices, there and then.
+- Water-saving home visits – Apply for a free water-saving home visit and one of our engineers could pop over to share water-saving tips and fit up to £100 worth of water-efficient devices, there and then.